Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Supplementary Proofs of Key Properties

 \subsection{Post-processing Invariance of $\varepsilon_j$-Personalized LDP}

-After MIRROR outputs the perturbed intent report $\tilde{\mathbf b}_j$, the platform constructs candidate sets, computes the offline pre-plan (RAPCoD/ASPIRE-Off), and triggers online temporary recruitment using \emph{only} $\tilde{\mathbf b}_j$ and public system parameters.
-We show that these platform-side outputs inherit the same privacy guarantee: any subsequent computation on $\tilde{\mathbf b}_j$ does not increase privacy leakage beyond $\varepsilon_j$.
+After MIRROR outputs the perturbed intent report $\tilde{\mathbf b}_j$, the platform uses $\tilde{\mathbf b}_j$ together with public system parameters and protocol-defined execution states to construct candidate sets, compute the offline pre-plan (RAPCoD/ASPIRE-Off), and trigger online temporary recruitment.
+We show that the intent-report-dependent components of these computations do not consume additional LDP budget beyond $\varepsilon_j$.

 \begin{lem}[Post-processing invariance for $\varepsilon_j$-personalized LDP] Let $f$ be an $\varepsilon_j$-personalized LDP mechanism that maps $\mathbf b_j$ to $\tilde{\mathbf b}_j$.
 For any (possibly randomized) mapping $g$ defined on the output space of $f$, the composed mechanism $g\circ f$ is also $\varepsilon_j$-personalized LDP. \end{lem}